monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### luash

 Lua is in it self a great scripting language.
-It can be used standalone but also have a vast predigree of being embedded into c/c++ code where performance is a priority.
+It can be used standalone but also have a vast pedigree of being embedded into c/c++ code where performance is a priority.

 Lua in it self can call system programs using `os.execute`, or if output is needed, `io.popen`